radiumone-engage/r1-engage-unity/README.md

 Avoid: "Profile Viewing - Lady Gaga's profile"

-As you may have thousands of user profiles in your database, it is preferable to keep the event name high level ("ProfileViewing") so you can run interesting anaytics on it.
+As you may have thousands of user profiles in your database, it is preferable to keep the event name high level ("ProfileViewing") so you can run interesting analytics on it.
 High level events help answer questions like "how many profiles does a user visit every day on average?"

 Another common mistake is to add parameters to the event that have too many possible values.
 To follow up on the previous example, one may decide to add the number of profile followers as an event parameter: